NajlaZuhir/aiccsa2025-llm-app-review-analysis/README.md

 # Beyond Stars: Bridging the Gap Between Ratings and Review Sentiment with LLM

-This repository contains the implementation for the paper **[Beyond Stars: Bridging the Gap Between Ratings and Review Sentiment with LLM](https://arxiv.org/pdf/2509.20953v1)** accepted to [AICCSA 2025](https://lnkd.in/gUzgpBZd).
+This repository contains the implementation for the paper **[Beyond Stars: Bridging the Gap Between Ratings and Review Sentiment with LLM](https://arxiv.org/pdf/2509.20953v1)** accepted to **[AICCSA 2025](https://lnkd.in/gUzgpBZd)**.
 The framework addresses the limits of traditional star-rating systems by using Large Language Models (LLMs) to capture nuanced feedback that numeric ratings often miss.

 ---